Bigmax81/example_prometheus_application_nodejs/README.md

 ~~~~

-- Go to http://localhost:9090, Prometheus link.
-You can see this :
+- Go to http://localhost:9090, Prometheus link and Status/Targets, you can see this :
 ![img.png](img.png)